RobertLippai/brickset_tracker/README.md

 ## To Do
 - Add HTML page for viewing set details
 - Add proper input validation and visible error messages for forms
-- Display images of the given brick set
 - Replace Flask-Login with JWT
 - Create a standalone frontend